isopropylcyanide/Hungarian-Assignment-GUI/README.md

 ### Motivation ###
 ```
 During my four year undergraduate course majoring in Computer Science, we had an open elective course called as
 Operations Research.
-Itemploys techniques from other mathematical sciences, such as mathematical modeling,
+It employs techniques from other mathematical sciences, such as mathematical modeling,
 statistical analysis,  and mathematical optimization, operations research arrives at optimal or near-optimal
 solutions to complex decision-making problems.